TylerNiemann/Dog-Clothing-Store/README.md

 with user authentication, a fully functional shopping cart, and secure payment processing using Stripe.

-The project is built using React, Node.js, Firestore, and hosted on Firebase.
+The project is built using React, Node.js, Express, Firestore, and hosted on Firebase.

 ## Features